learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Dynamic User Interface

 During simulation initialization, Skydel will give a chance to plug-in instances to connect to their user interface for real-time updates via the `connectToView` method.
-The `QWidget*` parameter is the same the one created by the `createUI` method.
+The `QWidget*` parameter is the same as the one created by the `createUI` method.

 ### Example